cioccarellia/kite/README.md

 - :heart: Kotlin powered, 100%.

 ## Usage
-Initialize the kite global object (ideally inside your `Application` class) and pass to it the application context.
+Initialize kite (ideally inside your `Application` class) and pass to it the application context.

 ```kotlin
 class App : Application() {

     override fun onCreate() {
         super.onCreate()
         Kite.fly(this)